Ford Ranger (Americas): Project Yuma (1976–1982)

 During design, the body underwent extensive wind tunnel testing, to meet a planned 20 MPG fuel efficiency target (on its own, the standard front bumper spoiler added 1 MPG); its 0.45 drag coefficient bested that of the two-door Ford Mustang.
 To further improve fuel economy, the Ranger increased the use of high-strength steel and other lightweight materials, including a magnesium clutch housing, aluminum transfer case (for four-wheel drive), and a magnesium clutch/brake pedal bracket.
 To further save weight, the design of the front suspension was computer-optimized, rendering the front stabilizer bar optional.
 Though narrower than the F-Series and other full-size competitors, the cargo bed of the Ranger was given the capability to transport a four-foot-wide sheet of material (considered an industry measure of space in pickup truck bed design) through the use of recesses to insert supports across the bed, allowing such material to be placed above the wheel wells.

 The 1979 fuel crisis nearly doomed the Yuma/Ranger project, as it occurred between launch of the 1979 Ford LTD and 1980 Ford F-Series.
 After selling nearly one million F-Series trucks in 1978, in 1980, Ford had yet to gain a profit from its redesign of the F-Series.
 Ford President Don Petersen kept the compact truck project alive for several reasons.
 By 1980, General Motors was developing its own domestically produced compact truck, with the Chevrolet S-10/GMC S-15 providing a potential competitor.
-Peterson also felt that, if equipped correctly, buyers would pay nearly the same for a compact truck as a full-size truck (such as the F-100).
+Petersen also felt that, if equipped correctly, buyers would pay nearly the same for a compact truck as a full-size truck (such as the F-100).